The Noisy Work of Uncertainty Visualisation Research: A Review: Introduction

 \section{Introduction}

-From entertainment choices to news articles to insurance plans, the modern citizen is so inundated with information in every aspect of their life it can be overwhelming.
-In the face of this overflow of information, tools that effectively reduce piles of information to simple and clear ideas become more valuable.
-That is, we need tools that can sort the signal from the noise.

-Among these summary tools, information visualisations are one of the most powerful as they allow for quick and memorable communication that allow us to identify quirks in our data that we didn't know to look for.
-Datasets such as Anscombe's quartet \citep{anscombe} or the Datasaurus Dozen \citep{datasaurpkg} show a case where visual statistics highlight elements of the data that are invisible to the typical summary statistics.
-Something as simple as sketching a distribution before recalling statistics or making predictions can greatly increase the accuracy of those measures \citep{Hullman2018, Goldstein2014}.
+What do we mean when we talk about ``uncertainty visualisation''?
+The phrase can feel contradictory to anyone familiar with the term.
+Among statisticians, ``uncertainty'' is often discussed as an omnipresent spectre touching every stage of our analysis without ever being fully seen.
+Authors will often mention that the phrase is vague \citep{Spiegelhalter2017, Griethe2006}, or avoid defining it by describing a list of things uncertainty \emph{could} be \citep{Kinkeldey2014, Hullman2016}, but rarely do authors attempt to discuss what uncertainty actually \emph{is}.
+By contrast, visual statistics (information visualisations, data plots) are one of the most powerful tools in the statistician's toolbox, allowing for quick and memorable communication that identifies quirks in our data that we didn't even know to look for.
+We see this in datasets such as Anscombe's quartet \citep{anscombe} or the Datasaurus Dozen \citep{datasaurus, datasaurpkg}, where visual statistics are able to highlight elements of the data that are invisible to the typical summary statistics.
+We also see this in recall experiments, where simply sketching a distribution before recalling statistics or making predictions can greatly increase the accuracy of those measures \citep{Hullman2018, Goldstein2014}.
+Taken together, uncertainty visualisation implies a need to pull back the curtain and explore the unknowns of our analysis.